kottans/kottans-course-bootstrap/README.md

 ## Description of actual processes

-** Quick tip on managing files: create google drive folder for course and share it with everyone involved.
-Store artifacts there **
+*Quick tip on managing files: create google drive folder for course and share it with everyone involved.
+Store artifacts there *

 ### Getting registrations

+People are applying for the course(s) through [our site](http://kottans.org/#contact).

 1. Get an access to [application monitor](http://kottans.github.io/application-monitor).
 2. Set corresponding filters, matching subset of students you are interested in.
 Be aware it's somewhat laggy and slow.